 Harvesting fuelwood in state forests

-The fuelwood season opens April 1 and collection permits will be available for a $20 fee.
+The fuelwood season opens April 1 and collection permits are available for a $20 fee.
 Use our fuelwood maps to determine where firewood collection is allowed.
 Permits may be purchased online and by mail.
 They are also available for purchase at DNR Customer Service Centers and select forestry field offices in the Upper Peninsula and northern Lower Peninsula; call to confirm availability and business hours.

 Permits are for up to five standard cords of wood.
 Wood must be dead and down within 200 feet of a road.
 Fuelwood cannot be resold or traded.
 Permits are valid for up to 90 days after the date they are issued; all expire Dec.
 31.